 Pro tip before driving: take a quick refresher course on how the toll booths work in Italy.
 We had to radio a faceless voice to beg for mercy and, and even then, they just opened the gate and let us through probably because they thought we were idiots.
 Later, we realized we were supposed to insert the little ticket we got in Venice to calculate the toll rate.
 We’re still expecting that (well deserved) bill in the mail.

 The roads through the Dolomites are narrow and, if there’s construction (there was), you might have to wait to pass through certain areas.
-Coming from the Gulf Coast, it reminded us of driving Highway 98…just with way more elevation gain (IYKYK).
+Coming from the Gulf Coast, it reminded us of driving Highway 98… only one road to everywhere (IYKYK).

 Expect high elevations, endless switchbacks, blind curves, and breathtaking views.
 Oh, and make sure you’re keeping an eye out for bikers, although bike paths are very well marked here.